Part I. General Framework for Regulations

 "District health department" means a consolidation of local health departments as authorized in § 32.1-31 C of the Code of Virginia.

-"Drilled shallow well suction pump system" means a drilled well two inches or less in diameter that utilizes an offset pump to draw water from the well through the casing.
+"Drilled shallow well suction pump system" means a drilled well two inches or smaller in diameter that utilizes an offset pump to draw water from the well through the casing.
 These wells must maintain a constant vacuum in order to operate.

-"Dug well" means a well that is excavated by means of picks, shovels, or other hand tools, or by means of a power shovel or other dredging or trenching machinery, as distinguished from a bored, drilled, driven, or jetted well.
+"Dug well" means a well that is excavated by means of picks, shovels, or other hand tools or by means of a power shovel or other dredging or trenching machinery, as distinguished from a bored, drilled, driven, or jetted well.

 "Local health department" means the department established in each city and county in accordance with § 32.1-30 of the Code of Virginia.